PasaLab/Octopus-DF/README.md

 SPARK_DEBUG_MAX_TO_STRING_FIELDS = 1000
 SPARK_YARN_EXECUTOR_MEMORYOVERHEAD = 10g
 ```
-For imperative interface such as SparkDataFrame and OctDataFrame, using Octopus-DF is like using pandas.
+For imperative interfaces such as SparkDataFrame and OctDataFrame, using Octopus-DF is like using pandas.

 ### SparkDataFrame
 ```python